Case Brief

 Reasoning

 In the case of Bowers v.
-Hardwick, the determination upheld the Georgian statute that prohibited consensual sodomy even in conducted in private places among both homosexuals and heterosexuals.
-The court failed to correctly frame the issue as to whether the homosexuals have a right to sexual activity under the constitution.
+Hardwick, the determination upheld the Georgian statute that prohibited consensual sodomy, even conducted in private places among both homosexuals and heterosexuals.
+The court failed to correctly frame the issue as to whether homosexuals have a right to sexual activity under the constitution.
 The court ruled the case in the observation that any ruling that the right is not protected would essentially determine similar cases that all homosexuals’ relationships are lawful.
-Such a determination would infringe the right of homosexuals to engage in intimate, personal and familial relationships.
+Such a determination would infringe on the right of homosexuals to engage in intimate, personal and familial relationships.

-The courts also held that any adults engaging in consensual sexual activity had such rights and were protected under the Due Process Clause in the Fourteenth Amendment and that Bower’s case was unconstitutional and was thus overturned in affirming Lawrence case.
+The courts also held that any adults engaging in consensual sexual activity had such rights and were protected under the Due Process Clause in the Fourteenth Amendment and that Bower’s case was unconstitutional and was thus overturned in affirming Lawrence’s case.

 Concurring (O’Connor)